novalagung/httpsproxy2http/README.md

 # go to the project directory
 cd httpsproxy2http

+# open docker-compose.yaml
-# open docker-compose.yaml, adjust the HOST environment variable
+# then adjust the HOST environment variable

 # start the app
 docker-compose up -d
 ```

-You don't have to worry about setting up the HTTPS etc, we cover that for you.
+You don't have to worry about setting up the SSL etc, we cover all of that for you.

 ## License